Get a whiff of this: body odor changes in menopause

 A change in body odor during the years around menopause is normal.
 But it’s true that changes in your natural scent can also be caused by more serious issues.

 Graves’ disease, unfortunately, mimics a lot of what women experience in menopause, which can result in a misdiagnosis.
-In addition to increased sweating, anxiety, irritability, fatigue, sleeping problems, irregular periods and irregular heartbeat are common to both.
+In addition to increased sweating, anxiety, irritability, sleeping problems, irregular periods, irregular heartbeat, and extreme tiredness or fatigue in women, are common to both.
 Graves’ sufferers can also experience enlarged thyroid, bulging eyes, and vision problems.
 If you think your sweating indicates you’re at risk of Graves’ for sure get to a doctor and get checked.

 Diabetes.
 Excessive sweating can be a symptom of diabetes.
 Diabetes can cause body odor to have a fruity smell, so if you notice that change, definitely see a doctor.